zbh888/Awesome/README.md

 [Flexible Round-Optimized Schnorr Threshold Signatures](https://crysp.uwaterloo.ca/software/frost/)

+## Something to notice

+### Round1

+1. Users should verify there is no commitment with duplicate index, or any missing index.

+2. The function `KeyGen` are using the different number of players, or threshold can only be detected in Round2.
+Anyway, it doesn't hurt to at least perform a verification on commitment...

 ## Some notes
 I try to change some code to enhance the security of my code based on this
 #### Source : [cryptocoding](https://github.com/veorq/cryptocoding)